 For help in negotiating your salary or raise, please access our popular “Work Smart” program online at this link: https://www.aauw.org/resources/programs/salary/

-Schedule of ZOOM Meetings of our Branch during the Covid 19 pandemic, all of which meet at 3pm:
+Schedule of ZOOM Meetings of our Branch during the Covid 19 pandemic:

 Board Meetings: Held on the 2nd Wednesday of the month (every other month) at 3pm.

 Great Decisions Book Discussion Meetings: Held on the 4th Wednesday of the month at 1:30pm.
-The next meeting is Wednesday, March 24 at 1:30pm.
+Contact Laura Zarrugh for topics and future dates.

 The following is a statement from AAUW CEO Kimberly Churches